sakshimadkar/web-development/README.md

 Widely used, over 85% of websites rely on forms to gather user data.
 They play a crucial role in modern web development by enabling user interaction and data submission.

+##  HTML Table
+HTML tables allow web developers to arrange data into rows and columns.